-(16) During the first of these events, an audio error caused participants to stand in silence for 27 minutes.
+(21) Prior to the second of these events, Walter Shorenstein removed four artistic nudes from a house.
+An audio error at the first of these events resulted in the participants standing in silence for 27 minutes.
 Max Frankel asked for clarification at the second of these events when the incumbent stated, "There is no Soviet domination of Eastern Europe."
 For the point, name this series of policy exchanges between a Republican and the former governor of Georgia who went on to win the presidential election.